GuideNepalInsuranceTerm InsuranceLife InsurancePersonal Finance

 Bundled "term + bonus" plans.
 The Naari Jeewan Beema page lists:

-Despite the "term" framing, the bonus/return structure makes this a hybrid product.
-Treat it as an endowment-style plan, not as pure protection.
+The "term" framing notwithstanding, the bonus/return structure puts this in the hybrid bucket.
+Read it as an endowment-style plan, not as pure protection.

 Citizen Life, Asian Life, IME Life, Reliable Nepal Life, Prabhu Mahalaxmi Life, Sanima Reliance Life

-All offer products in the term category, mostly group term (employer-sold) and a small set of individual ROP term plans.
-The Citizen Life Group Term Insurance Plan is one-year renewable up to age 64, with double sum-assured on natural death and triple on accidental death — useful via an employer, less so as primary individual cover.
+All carry products in the term category, mostly group term (employer-sold) and a small set of individual ROP term plans.
+The Citizen Life Group Term Insurance Plan is one-year renewable up to age 64, with double sum-assured on natural death and triple on accidental death.
+Useful through an employer, less so as primary individual cover.

 How to read the table when an agent walks you through it